Ferdi265/mtga-wine/README.md

 You can update Magic: The Gathering Arena with `mtga-wine.sh update`.
 This will update the game if a newer version exists.

+DXVK can be updated by running `mtga-wine.sh update-dxvk`.

+## Uninstalling

+Magic: The Gathering Arena can be uninstalled by running `mtga-wine.sh uninstall`.
+This removes the whole wine prefix.

-DXVK can be updated by running `mtga-wine.sh install-dxvk` after it has already been installed.
+DXVK can be uninstalled separately with `mtga-wine.sh uninstall-dxvk`, though this can be done more cleanly by just uninstalling and reinstalling (and not running `mtga-wine.sh install-dxvk` afterwards).

 ## Dependencies